State Income Taxes in Hawaii

 The state of Hawaii does have an individual income tax.
 Like most states with income tax, it is calculated on a marginal scale, eleven (11) tax brackets.
 They range from 1.40% to 11.00%.
 The highest bracket of 11.00% starts for income greater than $200,000.

 The state of Hawaii has a Corporate Tax rate which is also calculated on a marginal scale.
-The Corporate Tax is only assessed on C Corporation (other flow-thru entities, such as S-Corps, LLCs and LLPs are not subject to the Corporate Tax).
+The Corporate Tax is only assessed on C Corporation (other flow-thru entities, such as S-Corps, LLCs and LLPs are not subject to the Corporate Tax, but are subject to individual state taxes).
 The Corporate Income tax ranges from 4.40% to 6.40% and the highest bracket starts at $100,000.